2600hz/kazoo/applications/crossbar/doc/basics.md

 ### Disabling Pagination

 If you want to disable pagination for a request, simply include `paginate=false` on the query string.

+#### Protecting from (un)intentional abuse

+Since pagination can be turned off by a client-supplied query string parameter, it is important that KAZOO still protect itself from overly large datasets being loaded.
+Examples seen include large CDR listings, call recording listings, and ledger listings.

+Therefore, during a non-paginated request, KAZOO monitors memory consumption of the handling server process and will abort the request if the processing is exceeding a high watermark setting (configured by the system operator).
+The client can expect to receive an HTTP "416 Range Not Satisfiable" error as a result of exceeding the limit.

 ## Chunked Response